auanasgheps/snapraid-aio-script/README.md

 	- Scrub new data - scrub the data that was just added by the sync.
 - Pre-hashing - enabled by default.
 Mitigates the lack of ECC memory, reading data twice to avoid silent read errors.
 - Force zero size sync -  disabled by default.
 Forces the operation of syncing a file with zero size that before was not.
 Use with caution!
+- Ignore Files for thresholds warnings - disabled by default
+  	- It is called `IGNORE_PATTERN` in the config file.
+  	- Ignore unwanted updated/changed/deleted files defined on their path(s), that would otherwise increase counts and breach your tresholds.
+  	- This is an advanced feature as it requires the use of regular expressions.
+Use with caution!
+  	- More information can be found in the config file.
 - Snapraid Status - disabled by default.
 Shows the status of the array.
 	- This info can also be sent to Telegram or Discord
 - SMART Log - enabled by default.
 A SnapRAID report for disks health status.